bayendor/bayendor.github.io/source/_posts/2014-12-20-upgrading-to-postgres-9-dot-4-on-os-x.markdown

 You can remove or backup the old directory at your discretion.

 That completes your upgrade to 9.4.0.
-For any patch revisions, i.e. `9.4.x`, that come later you can simply upgrade the postgres application either via `homebrew upgrade postgresql` or by downloading the newer `postgres.app` and installing it over the old version.
+For any patch revisions, i.e. `9.4.x`, that come later you can simply upgrade the postgres application by downloading the newer [Postgres.app](http://postgresapp.com) and installing it over the old version.